Welcome to UNICEF USA!

 Helping Mothers Breastfeed to Give Every Baby the Best Start in Life

 Breast milk is the best form of nutrition for babies, but it's more than a meal: it can give newborns the boost they need to fight off infection.
-It's a baby's first vaccine.
+It's a baby's first vaccine, offering protection from many childhood illnesses.
 Women who receive skilled counseling from lactation consultants, health care professionals or peer support providers are more likely to start and continue breastfeeding.
-Above, a UNICEF-supported midwife shows a mother best breastfeeding practices at Kasanda Health Center in central Uganda in 2020. © UNICEF/UNI353032/Abdul
+Above, a UNICEF-supported midwife shows a mother best breastfeeding practices at Kasanda Health Center in central Uganda. © UNICEF/UNI353032/Abdul

-Breastfeeding gives babies the best possible start in life.
+Breastfeeding after birth gives babies the best possible start in life.
 It's also part of a sustainable food system.
 Breast milk is the perfect food: it's always clean, and always the right temperature for breastfeeding babies.
-Above, UNICEF-supported nutritionist Dessy Sandra Dewi and colleagues make their way down a steep path to perform home visits to breastfeeding mothers in Paseban Village, Bayat, Klaten, Indonesia. © UNICEF/UNI347326/Ijazah
+Above, UNICEF-supported nutritionist Dessy Sandra Dewi and colleagues make their way down a steep path to visit breastfeeding mothers in their homes in Paseban Village, Bayat, Klaten, Indonesia. © UNICEF/UNI347326/Ijazah

-Breastfeeding also provides emotional benefits for babies and mothers.
+Breastfeeding after birth also provides emotional benefits for babies and mothers.
 It reduces stress for nursing mothers, and breastfed babies are calmer and cry less overall.
-Above: Fiona, a working mother in China, managed to breastfeed her baby for 28 months, with the support of UNICEF and partners, and her family. © UNICEF/China/Jerry Liu
+Above, Fiona, a working mother in China, managed to breastfeed her baby for 28 months, with the support of her family along with UNICEF and partners. © UNICEF/China/Jerry Liu

-Top photo: A new mother holds her baby, sleepy and full of breast milk, at a UNICEF-supported breastfeeding workshop at a health center in Caracas, Venezuela on June 9, 2020. © UNICEF/UNI343511/Pocaterra
+Top photo: A new mother holds her baby, sleepy and full of breast milk, at a UNICEF-supported breastfeeding workshop at a health center in Caracas, Venezuela. © UNICEF/UNI343511/Pocaterra